 Navigating Food Information: Consumer Awareness and Use of Food Labels:

-Food labels serve as a primary source of information for consumers to make informed food choices(Mensah Lecturer, 2012).
+Food labels serve as a primary source of information for consumers to make informed food choices .
 Understanding how consumers perceive, interpret, and utilize this information is crucial for evaluating the effectiveness of food labeling regulations and for developing strategies to enhance consumer understanding (Mensah Lecturer, 2012).

 Factors Influencing Food Label Awareness and Use: -

-Research has indicated that varying degrees of food label use and comprehension can be linked to variables like age, sex, education level and socioeconomic background(Priya & Alur, 2024) For example, one study for instance discovered that wealthy and highly educated men living in large cities tended to depend more on nutrition facts panel (NFP) labeling(Priya & Alur, 2024).
+Research has indicated that varying degrees of food label use and comprehension can be linked to variables like age, sex, education level and socioeconomic background For example, one study for instance discovered that wealthy and highly educated men living in large cities tended to depend more on nutrition facts panel (NFP) labelling (Priya & Alur, 2024).
 Another study analysing data from a national survey in the United States found differences in the frequency of NFP reading based on sex, age, and marital status (Storz, 2023).
 Females were more likely to be frequent or sometimes readers compared to males, and younger individuals were more likely to be rare readers (Storz, 2023).

 Fig .2 Factors Affecting Consumer Understanding of Food Labels:-

-Nutritional knowledge: Higher nutritional literacy increases the likelihood that consumers will comprehend and apply the information on food labels(Sørensen et al., 2012).
+Nutritional knowledge: Higher nutritional literacy increases the likelihood that consumers will comprehend and apply the information on food labels .
 However, even among those with some knowledge, the complexity of food labels and the presence of various claims can lead to confusion (Sørensen et al., 2012).

-Motivation and health consciousness: Individuals who are more health-conscious or who have specific dietary needs due to health conditions may be more motivated to read and understand food labels(Islam et al., 2024).
+Motivation and health consciousness: Individuals who are more health-conscious or who have specific dietary needs due to health conditions may be more motivated to read and understand food labels .
 The perceived importance of different aspects of food labels, such as expiry date, nutritional details, and allergen information, can also influence how closely consumers examine them (Islam et al., 2024).

 Food environment and accessibility: The availability and accessibility of packaged foods with labels can also play a role.
 For instance, the increasing presence of supermarkets in urban, semi-urban, and rural areas in some regions has made packaged foods and their labels more accessible to a wider range of consumers (Perumpuli& Silva, 2022.).